For All Scout Groups interested in completing:

 Admission: $5.00 per person for organized scout groups.
 Tours are offered Tuesday through Saturday.
 The first tour starts at 10:00 a.m.
 The last tour is at 3:30 p.m.
 Total visiting time is approximately one and a half hours not to exceed two hours.

 Tours The tour begins in the lecture hall with an interactive presentation.
 If specific subjects are preferred (earth science, social studies, art, etc.), advanced notice is required.
 After the presentation, the group is given directions by the tour guide about Museum rules, the scavenger hunt quiz, and the Museum Shop as needed.

 Rock and Mineral Identification

 This class presents an introduction to rocks and minerals and includes a hands-on portion that allows participants to learn the techniques of mineral identification.
 This class completes all requirements for Webelos’ Earth Rocks and Boy Scouts’ Geology Merit Badge.
 The instructor is a Merit Badge counselor and qualified to sign off participants’ Blue Cards (not provided).
 Ages 8 years and older.

-Fees: The class costs $10 per participant.
-An optional Mineral Kit is available for $10 at check-out.
-It is not required for the class.
+Fees: The class costs $10 per participant and requires at least 15 participants for a private class.
 The class must be paid for no later than 2 weeks before the class date.
 Adult chaperones are Regular Museum Admission.
 One adult chaperon is required to remain with the group during the program’s entirety.
-To arrange a group, please contact the Museum Educator at firstname.lastname@example.org.
+To arrange a group, please contact the Museum Educator at email@example.com.

 This class teaches participants to make three pieces of jewelry: a necklace, keychain, and a pin, all made out of stone.
 Participants will learn how to use jeweler tools including findings, epoxy, knot tying, etc. Following the class, optional add-ons include a Museum video and scavenger hunt tour.
 This class completes all requirements for Girl Scout Junior’s Jewelry Badge.
 Ages 8 years and older.